 What is a Stalking Protection Order?

-In England and Wales, the Office of National Statistics estimated there were 1.5 million cases of stalking in 2020 .
+In England and Wales, the Office of National Statistics estimated there were 1.5 million victims of stalking (2024) ‘I feel like I am living someone else’s life’: one in seven people a victim of stalking - Office for National Statistics (opens in new tab)

-Stalking Protection Orders (SPO) are intended to protect any person of any age experiencing stalking but they are not an alternative to prosecution.
+are intended to protect any person experiencing stalking but they are not an alternative to prosecution.
 They allow:

 These orders are an effective means of managing an alleged suspect through the use of prohibitions and/or positive requirements as well as imposing notification requirements on the suspect.